virtualstaticvoid/ldhdns/doc/dockerhub.md

 * `LDHDNS_DOMAIN_SUFFIX` for domain name suffix to use.
 The default is `ldh.dns`.
 * `LDHDNS_SUBDOMAIN_LABEL` for label used by containers.
 The default is `dns.ldh/subdomain`.

-**Tip:** If you are using a real domain name, be sure to use a subdomain on the TLD, such as `ldh`, to avoid any clashes with it's public DNS.
+**Tip:** If you are using a real domain name, be sure to use a subdomain, such as `ldh`, on the TLD, to avoid any clashes with it's public DNS.
 E.g. Use `ldh.yourdomain.com` on your local development host.

+**Please inspect the code in the [`ldhdns` repository][ldhdns] and build the container yourself if you are concerned about security.**

 ### Your Containers